 Over the past few years the focus of Ocala home decor has changed.
 Many of us have spent more time than usual in our “castles”.
 Therefore, we have learned to appreciate the personal design touches that make a house cozy and comfortable.
 As a result, many of us have adapted our dwellings to our needs in new ways.
 For example, some have created functional home offices that make working at home more efficient and enjoyable.
 Others have created dream chef’s kitchens with upgraded appliances suitable for creating haute cuisine at home.
+Still others have focused bringing on the colors of seasonal celebrations into their homes.

 But when considering creating your dream living environment, you would also be wise to consider its long-term impact.
 Your renovations may materially effect your home’s value.
 While by choosing unique fixtures and finishes you may be creating the perfect environment for yourself and your family, you may also be making your home more difficult to sell.
 If you choose a theme that is too unique and radical, future homebuyers may find it difficult to envision themselves living in the spaces you have created.
 Even if you don’t plan to sell your home anytime soon, investing in design choices that are likely to stand the test of time may be the wiser decision over the long term.